dickinson-comp491-fall2023/comp491-fa2023-web/resources/project-rankings.md

 |Tap| ApacheKafka| PyTorch| Metasploit| NextCloud| OpenBSD|

-Here are a few preliminary ideas of how to analyze this.
+Below are a few preliminary ideas of how to analyze this.
 Nothing is fixed yet.
-Feel free to discuss with me.
+Feel free to discuss with me. **If you would like to express a preference for changing the preliminary plan below, please discuss it with me by 5pm on Wednesday, September 27.** Preferably, this discussion would take place in person, but you can also do it by email or phone.
+Note that I may consider allowing one or more students to work in a solo team (i.e. on their own), if they can make a legitimate case in favor of that.

 There's an obvious cluster of students selecting Sugarlabs as their first choice.
 That defines
 * **Team 1**: Belgin, Ethan, Mel, Myra, Sai, Sophia.